Mohamed-Samy1/TalentGraph-API/README.md

 ## Installation

-1- You need to set YOUR environment , and update your database credentials
+1- You need to set YOUR environment variables , and update your database credentials

 2- In the terminal use the following commands in order: